MikhailSazonov/algorithms_on_py/README.md

 # algorithms_on_py
-# Here are some of algorigthms that I use during my study
+# Here are some of algorithms that I use during my study